anjain/javascriptTask/README.md

 ##### Styling/CSS
 - Compose button doesn't matter, just a div or button will do
-- Make the compose button look as much like Gmail's as possible
+- Make the compose window look as much like Gmail's as possible

 ## Once Complete
 1. Commit and Push your code to your new repository
 2. Send us a pull request, we will review your code and get back to you